ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2020-03-31-cellular-sprites.md

 [^1]: The name "seagull" came from the first letters of Conway's Game of Life: C, G, o, and L. Reading them together, "CGoL", sounds like said bird.
 [^2]: I still have a lot to learn about API design, for I usually approach it with "gut feel" + techniques I liked from other libraries (e.g. scikit-learn's fit-predict loop).
 Sometimes I run the risk of overabstracting, but yeah, it's fun to build worlds upon worlds.
+[^3]: I can be pedantic about it and say that it isn't [pure randomness](https://en.wikipedia.org/wiki/Randomness) for I used a [pseudorandom generator](https://en.wikipedia.org/wiki/Pseudorandom_number_generator).
+[^4]: There is a field of study dedicated to this phenomena: [chaos theory](https://en.wikipedia.org/wiki/Chaos_theory).
+According to wikipedia, chaos is just a dynamic system whose "random states of disorder and irregularities are actually governed by underlying patterns and deterministic laws."
+[^5]: At this point, I'd usually talk about my musings on my obssessive planning, openness, and luck.
+But I haven't really structured my thoughts upon it.
+I can only recreate the experience here in Sprites-as-a-Service.